 Click HERE to learn more about Maynard Rec. facility.

 Click HERE to learn more about the North Augusta Community Hall and other North Augusta recreation facilities.

 Click HERE to learn more about the Roebuck Community Centre facility.

 Rothesay Dive Site

 Click HERE for more information about the Rothesay Dive Site.

 Funds to improve their facilities were give to most of the Township’s Recreation committees in 1967 as part of the festivities to commemorate Canada’s Centennial of Confederation.
 These stone memorials can be found in Maynard, Roebuck, Maitland and Domville.

 We are always looking for volunteers to help with our Recreation Committees and various other projects happening within the Township.
-If you are interested in helping your community, please contact Nicole Walker, the Community Development and Planning Coordinator for more information.
+If you are interested in helping your community, please contact Matthijs van der Veen, the Community Development and Planning Coordinator for more information.